Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 # 4- Manually finding IMAGE_IMPORT_DESCRIPTOR's and Name

 "After the PE Signature there is an RVA to the Import Directory.
 The Import Directory is an array of so-called IMAGE_IMPORT_DESCRIPTORs".
-Following this, we can find the imported dll names and functions.
+From here, we can locate the imported DLL names along with their respective functions, as well as the Import Address Table (IAT) and the Import Lookup Table (ILT).

 <br>